PrideBank1/blockchain-generator/README.md

-# blockchain-program
+# blockchain-generator
-My user-friendly blockchain, coded in Python.
+A GUI-oriented, user-friendly blockchain, coded in Python.